no alt text

 Experience

 The French have baked Camembert, the Greeks have fried cheese.
-‘Saganaki’ is the small frying pan, where the dish is cooked and served in.
+‘Saganaki’ is the small frying pan that the dish is cooked and served in.
 Different regions use different hard cheeses, but kefalotyri is generally used, because it’s soft enough to be cooked through, but hard enough to maintain its shape.

 close up of a dish of beef Stifado - A pot stew with tomatoes, red wine and pickling onions